ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 5. **Encryption Algorithms Confirmation**: The browser also verifies the encryption methods (ciphers) used in the certificate to ensure they meet current security standards.

-> In this task, we attempt to do the same manually with some command-line tool.
+> In this task, we attempt to do the same manually with some command-line tools.

 [`curl`](https://curl.se/) is the de-facto way to interact with websites from command line.